 - Identify the add-on: Identify the technology and determine the corresponding add-on.
-The primary sources for add-ons are the Add-ons provided with Enterprise Security and the content available on Splunkbase.
-An add-on must be CIM compatible or be modified to support CIM data schemas.
+The primary sources for add-ons are the Add-ons provided with Enterprise Security and the CIM-compatible content available on Splunkbase.
+If the add-on you want to use is not already compatible with the CIM, modify it to support CIM data schemas.
 For an example, see Use the CIM to normalize data at search time in the Common Information Model Add-on Manual.

 - Install the add-on: Install the add-on on the Enterprise Security search head.
-Also install add-ons that perform index-time processing on each indexer.
-Splunk Cloud customers must work with Splunk Support to install add-ons on search heads and indexers.
+Install add-ons that perform index-time processing on each indexer.
 If the forwarder architecture includes sending data through a parsing or heavy forwarder, the add-on might be needed on the heavy forwarder.
+Splunk Cloud customers must work with Splunk Support to install add-ons on search heads and indexers, but are responsible for on-premises forwarders.

 - Configure the server, device, or technology where necessary: Enable logging or data collection for the device or application and/or configure the output for collection by a Splunk instance.
-Consult the vendor documentation for implementation.
+Consult the vendor documentation for implementation steps.

 - Customize the add-on where necessary: An add-on might require customization, such as setting the location or source of the data, choosing whether the data is located in a file or in a database, or other unique settings.

-- Set up a Splunk data input and confirm the source type settings: The add-on's README file includes information about the source type setting associated with the data, and might include customization notes about configuring the input.
+- Set up a Splunk data input and confirm the source type settings: The README file of the add-on includes information about the source type setting associated with the data, and might include customization notes about configuring the input.

 Considerations for data inputs

-Splunk platform instances provide tools to ingest data inputs, including many that are specific to a particular application or technology's needs.
-Depending on the technology or source being collected, choose the input method based on performance impact, ease of data access, stability, minimizing source latency, and maintainability.
-You can configure a forwarder to accept data by monitoring files, network ports, Windows data, network wire data, and by running scripted inputs.
+Splunk platform instances provide several types of input configurations to ingest data.
+Depending on the technology or source being collected, choose the input method that matches the infrastructure requirements based on the performance impact, ease of data access, stability, minimizing source latency, and maintainability.

 - Monitoring files: Deploy a Splunk forwarder on each system hosting the files, and set the source type on the forwarder using an input configuration.
 If you have a large number of systems with identical files, use the Splunk Enterprise deployment server to set up standardized file inputs across large groups of forwarders.

 - Monitoring network ports: Use standard tools such as a syslog server, or create listener ports on a forwarder.
 Sending multiple network sources to the same port or file complicates source typing.
-For more information, see Get data from TCP and UDP ports in the Getting Data In Manual.
+For more information, see the Splunk platform documentation.